NeogitOrg/neogit/CONTRIBUTING.md

 It uses a *Busted* style testing, where each lua file inside [`./tests/specs/{test_name}_spec.lua`] is run.

+Plenary uses it's own port of busted and a bundled luassert, so consult their code and the respective [busted](http://olivinelabs.com/busted/) and [luassert](http://olivinelabs.com/busted/#asserts) docs for what methods are available.

 When adding new functionality we strongly encourage you to add a test spec to ensure that the feature works and remains working when new functionality is tacked on.